 Step-by-step process for businesses to join the scheme

 - Understand your requirements and responsibilities under the PALM scheme.
-Read the employer guidelines and review the relevant Deed/s of Agreement (see resources linked below).
+Read the employer guidelines and the deed.

 - Review the application form to ensure you have gathered all the required information.

 - Ensure you have all documents required for upload prior to completing the online application.

 - Consider the appropriate accommodation, transport and allowable deductions to ensure you meet the required standards.

 - Complete the application form online and upload all required documents.
 (You will be prompted throughout the application to complete it successfully and you can stop and save your progress at any time.
 Please note: if your application is incomplete, you will not be able to submit it).

 - We assess the financial viability, operations and reputation of your business to ensure only reputable businesses engage in the PALM scheme.

 - As part of this, we seek information about your business, directors or other associated entities from the Department of Home Affairs, the Fair Work Ombudsman (FWO) and other relevant Australian Government agencies.